Understanding Ferrite-Filter Transmitter Combiners

 Table of Contents

-EMR Corporation has been designing and manufacturing transmitter combiner equipment since 1980.
+EMR Corporation has been designing and manufacturing transmitter combiner equipment since our inception in 1980.
 The Ferrite-Filter type of combiner has become the mainstay of operations in commercial and public safety systems.
 In 1983 developments began in the 800-960 MHz. ranges resulting in an unprecedented growth in the need for 5, 10 and 20 channel transmitter combiners to serve “SMR” systems.

 This type of combiner is most often referred to as Filter – Ferrite since the major components are cavity filters and ferrite based isolators.
 Selected cables, connectors and hardware round out the component list.
 We will review the nature of filter-ferrite combiners as an overview, then show how the various elements of this type of combiner contribute to the overall assembly.